hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.
 ---
+### 30 October 2023

+An issue has been fixed whereby the supplied periodId was not being accepted for Q4 of tax year 2021-22, but was, incorrectly, being accepted for Q4 of tax year 2016-17.
+This affects the following endpoints:

+#### property-business-api
+  * `Retrieve a Historic Non-FHL UK Property Income & Expenses Period Summary`
+  * `Retrieve a Historic FHL UK Property Income & Expenses Period Summary`
+  * `Amend a Historic Non-FHL UK Property Income & Expenses Period Summary`
+  * `Amend a Historic FHL UK Property Income & Expenses Period Summary`

 ### 27 October 2023

 A previous update made the final letter of a National Insurance number optional for the following API endpoints in sandbox: